joemarshall/websensors/scratchpad.md

 You will use this to do your programming in Coursework 2.

+Use the replay controller to send test data into the sensors.

 <script>
+makeReplayController();
 makePyodideBox({codeString:"print('hello world')",
 hasConsole:true,hasGraph:true,showCode:true,editable:true,showFileButtons:true,caption:"Put your code into here to test it"})
 </script>